isee4xai/NLPClassifierExplainer/README.md

 See the file `example.py`  in the root folder.

 ### Instance creation
-An model instance is provided by the `Recommender` class.
+A model instance is provided by the `Recommender` class.
 The trained model is loaded from disk with the `load_model()` method.
 A model is provided in the repository in the `models/trained_model.pk`

 ```python
 from TelecomNotesRecommender.Recommender import Recommender